We explain how to calculate your jet ski fuel economy so you can better plan your next trip. We cover range, MPG, gas consumption and efficiency.

 In the world of PWC, often people go by GPH or gallons per hour rather than MPG.
 The reason being is a lot of people don’t keep track of how far they went, but they know how long they were riding.

 On average a jet ski uses 6.5gph-8gph at a cruising speed of 35mph.
 When the throttle is opened up, a jet ski will use between 20gph and 25gph.
 As you can see there is a huge margin between the cruising gph and the full throttle gph.

 How far a jet ski can go on a tank mostly depends on how it’s ridden.
 Jumping wakes and racing your friends is fun but it will cost you a little extra.
-Luckily for riders PWC are generally pretty fuel efficient.
-Even supercharged, inter-cooled, high hp engines fair well in comparison to other vehicles.
+Luckily for riders PWC are generally pretty fuel-efficient.
+Even supercharged, inter-cooled, high hp engines fare well in comparison to other vehicles.
 Gas consumption shouldn’t be the biggest concern but it is important to consider.